yvelikova/axway-open-docs/content/en/docs/apigtw_auth_auth/oracle_access_manager_integration.md

 http://OAM_HOST:7001/oamconsole
 ```

-Log in using your WebLogic credentials and complete the following steps.
+Log in using your WebLogic credentials and complete the following steps:

 #### Create the 11g WebGate